BAMeScience/Mistle/README.md

 In order to make use of SIMD instruction AVX2 or AVX512 build with -DAVX_2=ON or -DAVX_512=ON compiler flag.
 Check if your CPU supports these.
 If necessary adjust CMakeList.txt according to the preferences of your CPU.

 Optionally, export the directory where *mistle* was built as an executable PATH in the *~/.bashrc* file.
-Add line
+Add the following line:

     export PATH="/home/$USER/path/to/mistle/build:$PATH"